cnagpal/DGTHUM110/Assignment01/README.md

 **5. Error prevention** - The website provides safety nets for users and eliminates error-prone conditions.

 The website reduces user error by making all links bright orange.
 This way, it will be difficult for a user to make a mistake and acccidentally navigate to a page.
+An improvement could be to include a pop up when a user naviagtes away from the website altogether.
 It also informs users when a link leads to a pdf file so that users will not accidentally download anything they did not want to.
 With this website in particlar, there are not really any actions a user can take that cannot be undone, so error prevention does not have to be very strict.

 *Rating: Not an Issue*